ahansen03/tennis_seed_performance/README.md

 ## Findings and Analysis

 I highly recommend exploring the [interactive Power BI dashboard](https://app.powerbi.com/reportEmbed?reportId=ebd90410-c30f-43b7-8f37-77e73fdd126f&autoAuth=true&ctid=8b1f75d2-b3e9-4b3d-a9f2-0b5fac458a8d) that I created and will be referring to for much of this section.
 The blue and orange colors represent the ATP and WTA tours respectively (note that the colors for the surface visuals represent the surface values).
-Furthermore, for all of the significance tests, I use the standard α = 0.05.
+Furthermore, for all of the significance tests, I use the standard α = 0.05 for Welch's t-test.

 Our data can be summarized as follows: